immadisairaj/immadisairaj.github.io/jekyll-uno/_posts/2021-11-08-effort-behind-a-dance-program.md

 ### Costumes and Make-up

-CCostumes and Make-up are chosen and selected to show the properness of the performer role.
+Costumes and Make-up are chosen and selected to show the properness of the performer role.
 Costumes can either be rented or stiched (new).
 Hiring a Make-up person(s) to make the performers close to their performing roles gives a better look than self make-up.
 Getting costumes and make-up also include the props needed for the performs.

 <p align="center">
     <img src="{{site.baseurl}}//assets/posts/effort-behind-a-dance-program/make-up.jpeg">